 This is the NBA’s final deadline for early entrants to withdraw their names from the draft pool and retain their draft eligibility for a future year.
 By this point, we generally know whether an NCAA underclassman kept his name in the draft or not, but this is an important deadline for international players, who aren’t subject to the same restrictions as college players.

 It remains to be seen what form this year’s draft will take.
-The WNBA completed a “virtual draft” in April — the NBA could opt for a similar arrangement.
+The WNBA completed a “virtual draft” in April — the NBA will likely opt for a similar arrangement.

 In any case, with the NBA intending to resume its season in July, the June 25 draft had to be postponed.
-The new date is October 16.
+After initially pushing it back to October 16, the league and players’ union delayed it again.
+November 18 is the new date.